OpenScan-org/OpenScan2/firmware_setup.md

 Alternatively you can set-up the firmware manually by following [this guide](firmware_setup.md#Manually-installing-and-setting-up-your-raspberry-pi) .

 ## Flashing the SD Card using the Raspberry Pi Imager

-# TODO
+I have pre-compiled a working Raspbian Image (2022-04-20), that can be downloaded from [Google Drive (1.5GB)](https://drive.google.com/file/d/1wppbey1Fpqb-MpgHfnHXEZbjoDHfc8P4/view?usp=sharing) (working flawlessly on Raspberry Pi 3b+ and 4)

-from google drive and flash it to your Micro SD Card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+Download and flash the Raspbian Image to your Micro SD Card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)

 ## Manually installing and setting up your Raspberry Pi
 The firmware and following installation guide is optimized for **Raspbian Bullseye with Desktop** environment, but can also be used headless (Note, that the desktop version comes with some libraries that you will otherwise need to install manually).